ESPresense/ESPresense.github.io/install/firmware.md

 # Firmware

-You can either proceed with the automatic firmware installation via your webbrowser below or refer to the manual installation instructions.
+You can either proceed with the automatic firmware installation via your web browser below or refer to the manual installation instructions.

 ## Automatic installation via Browser